GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 The following configuration options are only used when the backend is `s3`.

+s3.hostname
+: Custom hostname for the S3 API server.
+This will allow for easier local testing of gerrit instances with lfs storage and for the utilization of custom storage solutions.
+If not specified, lfs will use AWS as the backend.

 s3.region
 : [Amazon region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)
 the S3 storage bucket is residing in.